wdi-sg/wdi-better-underdog/readme.md

 Projects: Everyone should complete the minimum requirements for each project in order for this course to be considered completed.

 Submissions are via github [pull request.](https://wdi-sg.github.io/gitbook-2018/01-workflow/how-to-practice.html)

 ---

-## Project Presentation
+#### Project Presentation format

 At the end of project week, all students will have the opportunity to share their hard work with the rest of the class.
 (Fun!)

 There will be 3 parts to project presentation day:

-- Individual project presentations
+1. Individual project presentations
-- Open bazaar
+2. Open bazaar
-- Post-mortem
+3. Post-mortem

-#### Individual project presentations
+#### 1. Individual project presentations

 Every student gets __5 minutes__ to _demo_ her/his project to the class.